Arbyrd33/1.3.1/README.md

 [Review the provided design file for the menu page](design-files/Unit1-Sprint3-Module1.png).

-* [ ] Create the HTML structure using semantic tags
+* [ x ] Create the HTML structure using semantic tags
 * [ ] Fill in the blanks in the CSS

 ### Stretch Tasks